-Performance HS-ESS2-4

-Expectation Use a model to describe how variations in the flow of energy into and out of Earth's systems result

-in changes in climate.

-Dimensions Developing ESS1.B: Earth and the Solar System Cause and Effect

-and Using Models Use a model to provide mechanistic accounts of phenomena.
-Cyclical changes in the shape of Earth's orbit around the sun, together with changes in the tilt of the planet's axis of rotation, both occurring over hundreds of thousands of years, have altered the intensity and distribution of sunlight falling on Earth.
-These phenomena cause a cycle of ice ages and other gradual climate changes. (secondary) ESS2.A: Earth Materials and Systems The geologic record shows that changes to global and regional climate can be caused by interactions among changes in the sun's energy output of Earth's orbit, tectonic events, ocean circulation, volcanic activity, glaciers, vegetation, and human activities.
-These changes can occur • Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
+Performance HS-ESS2-4 Expectation Use a model to describe how variations in the flow of energy into and out of Earth's systems result in changes in cli Dimensions Developing ESS1.B: Earth and the Solar System Cause and Effect and Using • Cyclical changes in the shape of Earth's orbit around the sun, • Empirical Models together with changes in the tilt of the planet's axis of evidence is Use a model rotation, both occurring over hundreds of thousands of required to to provide years, have altered the intensity and distribution of sunlight differentiate mechanistic falling on Earth.
+These phenomena cause a cycle of ice ages between cause accounts of and other gradual climate changes. (secondary) and correlation phenomena. and make ESS2.A: Earth Materials and Systems claims about The geologic record shows that changes to global and specific causes regional climate can be caused by interactions among and effects. changes in the sun's energy output of Earth's orbit, tectonic events, ocean circulation, volcanic activity, glaciers, vegetation, and human activities.

-Vegetation, and numan activities.
 These changes can occur on a variety of timescales from sudden (e.g., volcanic ash clouds) to intermediate (ice ages) to very long-term tectonic cycles.
-ESS2.D: Weather and Climate The foundation for Earth's global climate system is the electromagnetic radiation from the sun, as well as its reflection, absorption, storage, and redistribution among the atmosphere, ocean, and land systems and this energy's re- radiation into space.

-Clarifications Clarification Sta tements

-and Content Limits Example eruption solar ou its axis; Content Limits Assessm tempera distribut Student depletio Examples of the causes of climate change differ by time scale, over 1-10 years: large volcanic eruption, ocean circulation; 10-100s of years: changes in human activity, ocean circulation, solar output; 10-100s of thousands of years: changes to Earth's orbit and the orientation of its axis; and 10-100s of millions of years: long-term changes in atmospheric composition. t Limits Assessment of the results of changes in climate is limited to changes in surface temperatures, precipitation patterns, glacial ice volumes, sea levels, and biosphere distribution.
-Students do not need to know: chemical mechanisms of fossil fuel combustion or ozone depletion

-Science Interdependenc e, solar radiation, solar flare, biosphere, atmospheric circulation, o ocean circulation,

-Vocabulary climatic patterns sea level, glacier, atmospheric composition, hydrosphere, greenho ouse gas, fossil

-Students are fuel, combustior 1
+ESS2.D: Weather and Climate The foundation for Earth's global climate system is the electromagnetic radiation from the sun, as well as its reflection, absorption, storage, and redistribution among the atmosphere, ocean, and land systems and this energy's re- radiation into space. · Clarifications Clarification Sta tements and Content • es of the causes of climate change differ by time scale, over 1-10 y ~ Limits • n, ocean circulation; 10-100s of years: changes in human activity, • plar output; 10-100s of thousands of years: changes to Earth's orbit and the orientation of its axis; and 10-100s of millions of years: long-term changes in atmospher ic composition.
+Comtont Limits Content Limits agent of the regults of changes in alimate is limited to changes in su urfo o o Assessment of the results of changes in climate is limited to changes in surface tomporatures, precipitation patterns, glacial ico volumes, sea levels, and biscobere temperatures, precipitation patterns, glacial ice volumes, sea levels, and biosphere distribution.
+Students do not need to know: chemical mechanisms of fossil fuel combustion or ozone depletic 311011 01 020116 3.50.500 Science Interdependenc e, solar radiation, solar flare, biosphere, atmospheric circulation, ocean circulation, Vocabulary climatic pattern sea level, glacier, atmospheric composition, hydrosphere, greenho ouse gas, fossil Students are fuel, combustion n Expected to Know Science Acidification, cry yosphere Vocabulary Students are

-Expected to

-Know

-Science Acidification, cry vosphere

-Vocabulary

-Students are